-Recommended Reading: Best 13 Free Bootstrap 4 Admin Templates of 2018
+Recommended Reading: Best 30+ Free And Premium Bootstrap 4 Admin Templates of 2019

 Determine what all are the key performance indicators (KPI) and the most relevant information needed by the user that will help the user monitor and keep track of the performance and make decisions accordingly.
 Knowing the key performance indicators will help determine what all data are important to the user and which data should be displayed and how it should be displayed.